YottaDB/YDBDoc/ProgGuide/extrout.rst

 If an external call's function argument is defined in the external call table and that function is invoked without specifying the argument, ensure that the external call function appropriately handles the missing argument.
 As a good programming practice, always ensure that count of arguments defined in the external call table matches the function invocation.

-libyottadb.h also includes definitions for the following entry points exported from libgtmshr:
+libyottadb.h also includes definitions for the following entry points exported from libyottadb:

 .. parsed-literal::
    void ydb_hiber_start(ydb_uint_t mssleep);